-If you just replaced a wheel bearing recently or within the last year, it should not fail again for the life of the car, unless it's damaged from an accident or the seal has failed due to poor installation or a manufacturers defect.
-I have many people ask me if their car wheel bearings have failed because of low driving mileage, bad shocks, or unbalanced tires; it fails because of one of the three problems listed above, but a shifty mechanic might tell you otherwise.
+If you just replaced a wheel bearing recently or within the last year, it should not fail again for the car's life unless damaged from an accident or the seal has failed due to poor installation or a manufacturer's defect.
+I have many people ask me if their car wheel bearings have failed because of low driving mileage, worn shocks, or unbalanced tires; it fails because of one of the three problems listed above, but a shifty mechanic might tell you otherwise.

-Car wheel bearings are not wearable items like brakes and tires, most wheel bearings last the lifetime of a car without ever being replaced, so don't let your mechanic tell you otherwise.
-If you have one wheel bearing that fails and your mechanic tells you that you should change them in pairs, don't believe it, if that were the truth, why wouldn't you change all four bearings when you replace one?
-You want to see your mechanic panic?
-Ask that question, then and listen to their reasoning, I'm sure it will be uncomfortable trying to answer that question without hesitation.
+Car wheel bearings are not wearable items like brakes and tires.
+Most wheel bearings last the lifetime of a car without ever being replaced, so don't let your mechanic tell you otherwise.
+If you have one wheel bearing that fails and your mechanic tells you that you should change them in pairs, don't believe it.
+If that were the truth, why wouldn't you change all four bearings when you replace one?
+Do you want to see your mechanic panic?
+Ask that question, then, and listen to their reasoning.
+I'm sure it will be uncomfortable trying to answer that question without hesitation.

-If you plan on replacing your car wheel bearings yourself, it's not impossible nor is it difficult, but it is time consuming, if you don't have the right tools it's impossible, and costly.
-There a two tools that are a must if you're going to change the wheel bearing yourself, you need to have a12 Ton Hydraulic Shop Press or a OTC 6537 Hub Tamer Elite Master Set
+If you plan on replacing your car wheel bearings yourself, it's not impossible, nor is it difficult, but it is time-consuming.
+If you don't have the right tools, it's impossible and costly.
+Two tools are a must if you're going to change the wheel bearing yourself.
+You need to have a twelve ton hydraulic press or a Hub Tamer Kit, and you'll need good instruction, like a Chilton's Manual or a Service Manual.

-, and you need some good instruction, like a Chilton's Manual or a Service Manual, if you don't have either of these tools, I wouldn't even start taking the job apart, you will end up damaging the hub, or worst, damaging the new bearing during installation.
+If you don't have either of these tools, I wouldn't even start taking the job apart.
+You will end up damaging the hub, or worst, damaging the new bearing during installation.

-If you're using a press, you need to disassemble the complete knuckle assembly and remove it from the vehicle, being very careful not to damage the ABS sensor if the vehicle has ABS, then remove the bearing and race at the press.
-With the Hub Tamer, there is no need to remove the complete knuckle assembly, it remains in the vehicle, so there is far less work involved, and the chance of running into more problems is diminished.
+If you're using a hydraulic press, you'll need to disassemble the complete knuckle assembly and remove it from the vehicle.
+Be careful not to damage the ABS sensor if the vehicle has ABS, then remove the bearing and race at the press.
+With the Hub Tamer, there is no need to remove the complete knuckle assembly.
+It remains in the vehicle, so there is far less work involved and lessens the chance of running into more problems.

-Diagnosing a wheel bearing noise is not easy; it is often mistaken for tire noise, and trying to decide which one of your car wheel bearings is making the noise is perplexing.
-I believe this is why a lot of mechanics recommend the customer replaces both wheel bearings, because they are not sure which one has failed.
+Diagnosing a wheel bearing noise is not easy; often mistaken for tire noise, and trying to decide which one of your car wheel bearings is making the noise is perplexing.
+I believe this is why many mechanics recommend the customer replace both wheel bearings because they are not sure which one has failed.

-If you have a noisy wheel bearing, and you're trying to figure out which wheel bearing is making the noise, check out this video below, I describe what it sounds like, how to diagnose it, and actually show you the noise on a vehicle that has a noisy wheel bearing.
+If you have a noisy wheel bearing, and you're trying to figure out which wheel bearing is making the noise, check out this video below.
+I describe what it sounds like, how to diagnose it, and show you the noise on a vehicle that has a noisy wheel bearing.